eam.healthdata.be (Entity Access Management)

 SPOCs have the capacity to view all requests for their organization.

-To view the Status of the request of the users of their affiliation, the SPOC needs to select the My Profile page and to click on the tab Requests overview (see screenshot below).
+To view the Status of the request of the users of their affiliation, the SPOC needs to select the My Profile page and to click on the tab Requests (see screenshot below).
 Requests in this overview can be searched and sorted as needed.

 Request UUID field